n8willis/opentype-shaping-documents/opentype-shaping-tamil.md

 Pre-base dependent vowels (matras) that were reordered during the initial reordering stage must be moved to their final position.
 This position is defined as:

+   - after any ligature glyphs that resulted from the substitution of a "_Consonant_,Halant,ZWJ" subsequence
    - after the last standalone "Halant" glyph that comes after the matra's starting position and also comes before the main consonant.